gotshell/hackthebox-annotations/Challenges/Cat/README.md

-Just download the zip file and unzip.
+Just download the zip file and unzip it.
 ```
 7z x filename -p**********
 ```